soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 If we would've imported `Html.Internal` qualified, we'd have to write `Html.Internal.el` which is a bit long.

-We can also give a new name to the module with the `as` keyword:
+We can also give the module a new name with the `as` keyword:

 ```hs
 import qualified Html.Internal as HI